ha5ha6/judy_blog/_pages/biavar.md

 For another way of proof, see the exercise solution of PRML 1.12

-#### example of Gaussian
+### example

 Let's generate 10000 datasets with only 2 data points from $$\mathcal{N}(3,1)$$

-We use only 2 data points for estimating sample mean and (biased and unbiased) variance and take average of 10000 datasets of them to see their performances
+We use this 2 data points for estimating sample mean and (biased and unbiased) variance and take average of 10000 to see their performances

 ```python
 import numpy as np